NBPub/TitanUp/README.md

 Pillow functions used to modify images created by the graphing functions:
  - **Crop:** crops image based on background color, used for graphs that couldn't save with a `tight bbox`
  - **Invert:** inverts image, used for aesthetics

+## Future

+ * add to playground, if findings are significant, maybe make a new page.
+ * try interactive plotly graphs, hover labels to provide a "new" style for these charts
+ * create Plotly/Dash app using PBP data as source.
+Provide various processing and graphing features.